learningequality/kolibri-docs/docs/tutorials/rpi.rst

 You may also want to install other services such as `Kiwix <https://kiwix.org>`__.
 If you have followed this tutorial, you can install Kiwix alongside Kolibri by downloading the ``kiwix-serve`` package and adding an Nginx configuration similar to the one we added for Kolibri.

-The WIFI antenna and chip in the Raspberry Pi do not have capacity for many clients.
+The Wi-Fi antenna and chip in the Raspberry Pi do not have capacity for many clients.
 Thus, you may also want to connect a stronger Access Point.
-If you intend to do this, you should modify the DHCP server (dnsmasq) to listen to the ``eth0`` device instead of ``wlan0``, switching off the WIFI by removing ``hostapd``.
+If you intend to do this, you should modify the DHCP server (dnsmasq) to listen to the ``eth0`` device instead of ``wlan0``, switching off the Wi-Fi by removing ``hostapd``.

 There are several bottle necks in this setup, but we recommend that you focus on the strong sides of the Raspberry Pi platform: It's low-cost and uses little electricity.
 Perhaps you can connect it to solar power?
 Perhaps you can implement a good system for distributing software updates and replacement parts?